ajndkr/lanarky/examples/conversation_chain/README.md

-# FastAPI Demo Application
+# Conversation Chain Demo

-This is a simple FastAPI application for streaming LLM chains.
+This is a simple FastAPI application for streaming conversation chains.

 ## Setup Instructions